StoneStepsInc/fit/README.md

 to the time zone settings.
 A special upgrade mode option is available in `fit` to perform this upgrade.

-Note that due to potential number of records that musy be updated, SQL transactions are not used for this update.
+Note that due to potential number of records that must be updated, SQL transactions are not used for this update.
 Make sure to create a copy of the database file before running this upgrade, in case if the upgrade fails.
 If any errors